Ashfaqur4988/react-ecommerce/README.md

-(for testing purpose we used the loggedInUserInfo) added a remove and an edit button in the address field need a form to edit the data in our page so we can take the address form in the checkOut page
+(for testing purpose we used the loggedInUserInfo) added a remove and an edit button in the address field need a form to edit the data in our page so we can take the address form in the checkOut page in auth only the login info should be there so we took the update api from the auth api and paste it in the UserAPI in the remove button we can use the index of map to splice the element in UserSlice made an async action for the updateUserAsync action

+dispatch the fetchLoggedInUserAsync in the App.js file because after the login is done the we can get the logged in user info change all the instances where selectLoggedInUser is being used to userInfo (userSlice)

+handleRemove: we need to remove the address and update the user, make a newUser and copy the details into it and then splice the required address using the map index, then dispatch the data to updateUser async func

+handleEdit: